edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 The documentation of the tool isn't very clear about *what* specific checks it performs.
 In one of my tests I fed it an ISO image that had its last 50 MB missing (truncated).
 This did not result in any error or warning message!
 Most of the reported *isovfy* errors that I came across in my tests simply reflected the file system on the physical CD not conforming to ISO 9660 (this seems to be pretty common).
 Based on this it looks like *isovfy* isn't  very useful after all.

+### Isolyzer

+In response to the problems I encountered with *isovfy*, I created the [*isolyzer*](https://github.com/KBNLresearch/isolyzer) tool. *Isolyzer* checks the file size of an ISO image against the size information in the file system headers.
+This can be used to identify damaged and incomplete ISO images.
+Currently supported file systems are ISO 9660, UDF, HFS, HFS+ and a number of hybrids of these file systems.
+More information on *Isolyzer* can be found [here]({{ BASE_PATH }}/2017/01/13/detecting-broken-iso-images-introducing-isolyzer) and [here]({{ BASE_PATH }}/2017/07/12/update-on-isolyzer-udf-hfs-and-more).

 ## Get information about an ISO image

 ### Isoinfo